“yes is a world

 We have seen that every action that springs from a separate sense of self is of a passive nature.
 The passivity of the ego is due to its unwillingness to explore its true nature and reality.
 But this attitude paradoxically pushes it to an intense level of activity in order to manage all its contradictions and artificially hold together all its lies.
 Layers upon layers of them unexplored that constitutes the ‘body’ of the separate self.
 So this is not true passivity.
 The ego should really be the laziest entity on earth, and come to a standstill.
 This absolute passivity, stillness, is the point where it can be allowed to see its fabricated and illusory nature and break down, crumble down like an ephemeral sandcastle to reveal what sustained it all this time — but was unseen because of its frantic activity and restlessness — namely consciousness itself.

 So true surrendering comes with the absolute passivity of the one that feels separate, of the ‘person’.
 This total non movement on the part of the believed entity is what puts in motion the very act of surrendering, and is the true poverty that Meister Eckhart was referring to in his writings.
-In this stillness, one is allowed to see that the little voice inside the head, that takes itself to be a real entity, is in fact non existent.
+In this stillness, one is allowed to see that the little voice inside the head, that takes itself to be a real entity, is in fact a very fleeting one.
+Its existence is redundant.
 In this stillness is made apparent that our self is in fact already a fully allowing space.
-We are already the very consciousness that we have been all along but was dimmed by the raising of the illusory vindicating, claiming, defending, seeking-resisting, and non-existent voice and entity.
+We are already the very consciousness that we have been all along but was dimmed by the rising of the illusory vindicating, claiming, defending, seeking-resisting, and non-existing voice and entity.

 Surrender is the outcome of stillness.
 But it’s a devastating stillness.
 For surrender is an absence, a free fall.
 It is unattached, security-less.
 It is not a smart achievement.
 Nothing cunning lies here in a corner.
 It is in plain sight.
 For to abandon oneself to life needs no knowledge whatsoever.
 But it needs one thing though: the ultimate understanding of the cunning and illusory nature of ego, and the instantaneous seeing that our deepest interest and security lies in life itself, in the very spacious presence or consciousness that we are, which is nothing but God’s will at its richest and profoundest.
 True acceptance is not a doing.
 It is the natural state when all resistance is abandoned.
 There is no effort in being, in the recognition of our true nature.
 This is a letting go, something obvious, natural, easy, like an opening.
 We ease in that recognition, we come home.
 There is a release of tension.
 It’s a resting.